Skip to Main Content

 • Call in urgent issues requiring immediate response from Facilities Management at (310) 825-9236

-• Service Requests for all other facility issues via online or the UCLA 311 Application
+• Service Requests opens a new windowfor all other facility issues via online or the UCLA 311 Application opens a new window

-• Facilities Service Request (FSR) for any addition, replacement, and/or removal impacting the building
+• Facilities Service Request (FSR) opens a new windowfor any addition, replacement, and/or removal impacting the building

-• EH&S for safety-related issues in the building
+• EH&S opens a new windowfor safety-related issues in the building

 • Utilize spaces appropriately as designed, not as intended